 The sexual assault exam at UHS:

-- Is best when done within 120 hours (5 days) after the assault, and the sooner the better; this is the time limit for evidence collection, however if you miss this timing, we can still evaluate and treat you
+- Is best when done within 120 hours (5 days) after the assault, and the sooner the better, because this is the time limit for evidence collection. ((f you were assaulted in the past and had no exam, please call UHS to discuss your options.)

 - Is offered: